 Projects

-This Ideas Exchange brought together academics, experts in the delivery of care to sexual trauma survivors and key community partners to consider whether/how UK services could better respond to the life-long physical, mental and sexual health consequences of FGMo.
+Bringing together academics, experts in the delivery of care to sexual trauma survivors, community partners, and lived experience contributors, this project used puppetry as a cross-cultural tool to explore and articulate what is ‘unsayable’ about intimate relationships after FGC, and to consider how UK health providers can better respond to the life-long physical, mental and sexual health consequences.

 Understanding what support and advice services are available to people affected by FGMo in Bristol